oeo/prompts/readme.md

 ### Common GPG Issues

 1. "No public key" error:
-   - Verify your GPG_RECIPIENT in .env matches your key
+   - Verify your GPG_RECIPIENTS in .env matches your keys
-   - Check if the key exists: `gpg --list-keys`
+   - Check if the keys exist: `gpg --list-keys`
+   - Make sure all recipients' public keys are imported

 2. Decryption fails:
    - Ensure you have the private key: `gpg --list-secret-keys`
    - Verify the key hasn't expired
+   - Check you're one of the recipients in GPG_RECIPIENTS

 3. Multiple keys:
-   - Use GPG_KEY_ID in .env to specify exact key
+   - Use GPG_KEY_ID in .env to specify exact signing key
    - Format: last 16 characters of key ID

 ### File Issues